<< Click to Display Table of Contents >> OPTION |

 option print split = no; [yes|no]

 If set, the variables or expressions delimited by comma are shown separately, cf. also the local option PRT<split>.
-With the global option set, prt x, y; is shown as if it had been prt x; prt y;.
+With this general option set, prt x, y; is shown as if it had been prt x; prt y;.
 This may be practical for comparisons of data with similar columns, for instance prt x[#i], @x[#i];.
 In that case, you may prefer to use for instance the <missing = m> option, so that all columns (#i) are shown (and are hence aligned), regardless of whether the sub-series exist or not.

 option print width = 100;